 Identify LinkedIn Groups and Professionals to target.
-Qualify these groups of professionals by industry and how active they are on their profile and/ or groups.
-You can then relay these niche communities or targeted professionals to your account relationship team or other inside sales development professionals.
+Qualify these groups of professionals by industry and by how active they are on their profile and/or groups.
+You can then relay these niche communities or targeted professionals to your account relationship team or other inside development professionals.

 If your company has just started a Company Page or LinkedIn Group community, consider finding your target users by researching your competitors.
-Research their company pages and see where their demand gen and sales team representatives are interacting on LinkedIn.
-Most likely, the communities they are engaged with will also contain your prospects.
+Research their company pages and see where their marketing and revenue producer representatives are interacting on LinkedIn.
+Most likely, the communities they are engaged with will also include your prospects.

-If you know your prospects industry and professional level, you can do a targeted search through LinkedIn's database.
-These are important factors in developing the persona of your buyer.
-Creating a persona of your target audience can help develop a focus on the prospects buying journey.
-So once you identify a prospect, not only will you be able to match them to a persona, but predict what their buying journey will entail.
-Leading to a better understanding of how to initiate a conversation on LinkedIn.
+If you know your prospect's industry and professional level, you can do a targeted search through LinkedIn's database.
+These are important factors in developing your buyer's persona.
+Creating a persona for your target audience can help develop a focus on the prospect's buying journey.
+So once you identify a prospect, not only will you be able to match them to a persona, you'll also be able to predict what their buying journey will entail.
+This leads to a better understanding of how to initiate a conversation on LinkedIn.

-According to the Annuitas B2B Demand Gen Survey, only 44.3% of companies had personas in place for planning demand gen programs.
-Yet, almost 40% were planning out personas.
-A clear indication that a majority organizations have personas as a consideration in planning but are not focusing on buyer-centric programs.
+According to the Annuitas B2B Demand Gen Survey, only 44.3% of companies had personas in place for planning marketing programs.
+Yet, almost 40% were planning out personas -- a clear indication that a majority of organizations have personas as a consideration in planning but are not focusing on buyer-centric programs.

-Engage Prospects with Insights
+STEP 4 Engage Prospects with Insights